UtrechtUniversity/UU_BSc_Geosciences_Data2/01_startingPandas/startingPandas.md

 #### Question 3

 *What is the difference between sort_index or sort_values?
-When is it usefull to sort on the index and when to sort on the values, can you give some examples?*
+When is it useful to sort on the index and when to sort on the values, can you give some examples?*

 If you just want to look at one column or get the data from one column you can used the code below